OmnipotentsONS/OmnipotentsONS/source/LinkVehiclesOmni/Classes/Readme_LinkVehicles.txt

 LinkTank3Heavy: 3 Seats.
 Basically the current Link Tank 2.0 (ONSlaughtToys1 Kamek) with a bit more health, and slightly larger.
 Has different coloration than standard Link Tank 3.0
 Health: 1250 start, healable to 1500
-Driver Weapon:  Link Turret (plasma blast/link beam) - Link Stacking 1.5 Secondary Weapon: Plasma Turret (plasma blast/zoom) - Link Stacking 1.5 Tertiary Weapon:  Link Laser Turret( lasers/zoom) - Link Stacking 1.5 (watch out flyers!)
+Driver Weapon:  Link Turret (plasma blast/link beam) - Link Stacking 1.5 Secondary Weapon: Plasma Turret (plasma blast/zoom) - Link Stacking 1.0 Tertiary Weapon:  Link Laser Turret( lasers/zoom) - Link Stacking 1.5 (watch out flyers!)
 Issues: Hud display for links in turret, verify link counts when no driver.
+I think linker count is only accurate when there's a driver (resetlinks call by driver tick)

 LinkTank3 3 seats This is the basically Link tank 2.0 Cleaned up for Link Tank 3.0
 Health: 1000 start, healable to 1250
-(Past link tanks had health from 550 to 1000, Figured the LinkBadger is 1000 so this TANK shouldn't be that far off) Driver Weapon:  Link Turret (plasma blast/link beam) - Link Stacking 1.5 Secondary Weapon: Plasma Turret (plasma blast/zoom) - Link Stacking 1.5 Tertiary Weapon:  Link Laser Turret( lasers/zoom) - Link Stacking 1.5 (watch out flyers!)
+(Past link tanks had health from 550 to 1000, Figured the LinkBadger is 1000 so this TANK shouldn't be that far off) Driver Weapon:  Link Turret (plasma blast/link beam) - Link Stacking 1.5 Secondary Weapon: Plasma Turret (plasma blast/zoom) - Link Stacking 1.0 Tertiary Weapon:  Link Laser Turret( lasers/zoom) - Link Stacking 1.5 (watch out flyers!)
-Issues: Hud display for links in turret.

 VampireTank 2 Seats (Dark theme, faster speed similar to DarkRailTank, Driver Weapoon: Primary LinkBeam (like Alt-Fire on linktank but with self healing) linkstacks with 0.8 multiplier, AltFire- DarkEnergy Shockwave Blast (like Ion tank)) (Note this does NOT harm empty vehicles, but some vehicle types take EXTRA damage)
-Secondary Weapon: Dark Link Turret (dark plasma/dark link beam) Linkstacks with 0.8 multiplier Starts with 766 health can go to 1366
+Secondary Weapon: Dark Link Turret (dark plasma/dark link beam) Linkstacks with 1.0 multiplier plasma/ 0.8 on beam.
-Issues: Hud display for links in turret.
+Starts with 766 health can go to 1366

 LinkScorpion: 1 seat, Fast ground linker
 Driver Weapon:  Primary is link beam, stacking 1.5 multiplier, alt-fire is boost like EONS Scorp.